 Conclusion: Getting rid of Dirty Data and saving on cost

 The world has increasingly become connected.
 This means that there’s a lot of data being collected and stored.
-Big data comes with huge responsibilities, and companies need to ensure data quality and protection.
+Big data has huge responsibilities, and companies must ensure data quality and protection.

 With quality data, your company can generate up to 70 percent more revenue.
 Sorting out your data can save you a lot of money.
 Clean data can also enhance the growth of your business.